-Upon the completion of this offering, our board of directors will form an audit committee, a compensation committee and a nominating and corporate governance committee and adopt charters for each of these committees.
-Each of these committees will be composed exclusively of independent directors, as defined by the listing standards of the NYSE.
-Moreover, our compensation committee will be composed exclusively of individuals intended to be, to the extent required by Rule 16b-3 of the Exchange Act, non-employee directors and will, at such times as we are subject to Section 162(m) of the Internal Revenue Code, qualify as outside directors for purposes of Section 162(m) of the Internal Revenue Code.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee and has adopted charters for each of these committees.
+Each of these committees are composed exclusively of independent directors, as defined by the listing standards of the NYSE.
+Moreover, our compensation committee is composed exclusively of individuals intended to be, to the extent required by Rule 16b-3 of the Exchange Act, non-employee directors and, at such times as we are subject to Section 162(m) of the Internal Revenue Code, qualify as outside directors for purposes of Section 162(m) of the Internal Revenue Code.